gusmp/TrafficPlatform/products/mosaic-server/README.md

 ### Get a mosaic

-**NOTE:** This endpoint returns the image, not the detils of the mosaic.
+**NOTE:** This endpoint returns the image, not the details of the mosaic.

 #### Request header